titouandelpech/Pong/README.md

 # Pong
-A pong game in python
+A pong game in python, made with tkinter